TouK/nussknacker/CONTRIBUTING.md

     For example:`Auto Screenshot Change Docs - basic_components - variable#0.png`

-    Filenames assigned by Cypress are not accepted by Docusaurus - we need to modify them to meet Docusaurus naming requirements.
+    Filenames assigned by Cypress are not accepted by Docusaurus - we modify them to meet Docusaurus naming requirements.
 The renaming takes place during upload of the documentation (`\docs` folder) to the repo from which documentation is served.
 For example, the screenshot file from the example above will be renamed to:

     ```
     Auto_Screenshot_Change_Docs_-_[name of test][index of image in test].png